prabk123/todo-recording-app/README.md

 #### Code Splitting

-As the application grows, something that is well worth doing is splitting the code into seperate bundles by routes and lazy loading only the parts of the application that are being used.
+As the application grows, something that is well worth doing is splitting the code into separate bundles by routes and lazy loading only the parts of the application that are being used.
 For a larger application this should significantly speed up load times and make the user experience far better.

 #### Feature Upgrades

 The application could have multiple folder to categorise "to dos".
 For example a folder for work, home and exercise.
-A good addition may also be add functionality to save multiple recodings and play any recording from a selection.
+A good addition may also be add functionality to save multiple recordings and play any recording from a selection.

 ## Button animations & page transitions